bellsworth-docs/LED_Array_8x7/README.md

 [*SparkFun LED Array - 8x7*](https://www.sparkfun.com/products/13795)

 56 Charlieplexed LEDs arranged in an 8x7 array.
-The board requires 8 pins, and the library supports any ATmega 328-based Arduino.
+The board requires 8 pins, and the library supports any ATmega 328-based and ATmega 32U4-based Arduino.

 Repository Contents
 -------------------